muzzman96/muzzman96.github.io/_posts/2021-02-02-third-post.md

 So we now know we can access any resource we upload via FTP from the browser.
 This means if we were to set upload a reverse shell via FTP access it via FTP, we can setup a call back and get a shell.
 Let's try this.

-__
+___

 ### 4. Getting our 1st shell (Foothold)

 As we can't use FTP we will have to be creative.
 As this is IIS, it is likely running **.ASP** or **.ASPX** as it's web framework, **NOT PHP**.

 I will go for .ASPX.

-Kali linux has inbuilt web shells for .ASPX which can be located at /usr/share/webshells/aspx/.
-Copy the cmdasp.apsx web shell from here to our local dir:
+Kali linux has inbuilt web shells for .ASPX which can be located at **/usr/share/webshells/aspx/**.
+Copy the **cmdasp.apsx** web shell from here to our local dir:

 	ls /usr/share/webshells/aspx/
 	cmdasp.aspx

     cp /usr/share/webshells/aspx/cmdasp.aspx .

-No changes to be made to file.
+There are **NO** changes to be made to file.
 Upload this file via FTP and then access the resource through the browser:

 ![2021-02-02 16_31_45-Window.png]({{site.baseurl}}/_posts/2021-02-02 16_31_45-Window.png)